 Marie-Andrée Gill is Pekuakamishkueu and identifies primarily as a poet.
 Mother, friend, lover, student, her research and creative work concern transpersonal and decolonial love.
 Bridging kitsch and existentialism, her writing is rooted in territory and interiority, combining her Quebec and Ilnu identities.
 She is the author of three books from La Peuplade: Béante, Frayer, and Chauffer le dehors.
 In 2018 she was the winner of an Indigenous Voices Award.
 She lives in L’Anse-Saint-Jean, Quebec.

-Kristen Renee Miller’s poems and translations appear in POETRY, The Kenyon Review, Guernica, The Offing, and Best New Poets 2018.
-A recipient of fellowships from The Kentucky Arts Council, Vermont Studio Center, Blackacre Conservancy, and the Kentucky Foundation for Women, she lives in Louisville, Kentucky, where she is the Managing Editor at Sarabande Books.
+Kristen Renee Miller’s poems and translations have appeared in POETRY, The Kenyon Review, The Common, Guernica, and Best New Poets 2018.
+She is the translator of Spawn (Book*hug, 2020), by Ilnu Nation poet Marie-Andrée Gill.
+A recipient of fellowships and awards from the Foundation for Contemporary Arts, the John F. Kennedy Center for the Performing Arts, and the American Literary Translators Association, she lives in Louisville, Kentucky, where she is the managing editor for Sarabande.